sigcpp/sigcpp.github.io/about.md

 Moderators attempt to work with lurkers to get them to actively participate in the SIG's activities.
 Habitually inactive members will quite likely lose membership.

-No SIGCPP member may discriminate against any person (even non-members) or conduct themselves in any manner that puts another person at a disadvantage simply because of their personal beliefs, preferences, or circumstances such as nationality, gender, sexuality, presentation (natural or not), place of birth, lineage, and name.
-(Not a conclusive list.)
+No member may discriminate against any person; harass any person physically, mentally, sexually, or otherwise; or conduct themselves in any manner that hurts or puts another person at a disadvantage.
+Members may also not hold or use someone's personal beliefs, preferences, or circumstances (including but not limited to nationality, gender, sexuality, presentation, place of birth, lineage, and name) against them.
+These exepctations apply to members even if the other person in question is not a member.

-Moderators may consider member conduct even in activities not related to SIGCPP in determining a member's affiliation with the SIG.
+Moderators may consider member conduct even in non-SIGCPP activities in determining a member's adherence with this code of conduct.
+The penalty for code violation depends on incident particulars and includes could potential loss of membership.

 ### Meetings